No matter what kind of guitar you play, changing the strings is an essential practice to master.

 Let us answer this question for you.

-Why is my guitar without bridge pins?
+Why doesn’t my guitar have bridge pins?

 Restringing a nylon string guitar without bridge pins